 Google reviews may all look the same, but they don't all have the same origin.
 To answer the question "how can I remove a review from Google", you'll first need to find out where the review is located on the web.

-Can you remove Google reviews?
+Can you remove Google My Business?

 The question as to whether or not you can remove google reviews depends on the review itself.
 All reviews can be flagged, and some can be turned off.

 But when it comes to deleting Google reviews in general, in short, it's pretty tricky.
 Let's break down the different reviews in Google to see what can and can't be done to get rid of them.

 How to remove Google Shopping & Seller Ratings for your business

 If the review is shown in Google Shopping results, or on a Google Adwords advert, then it will likely have been collected and verified by a licensed third-party review platform.